 The California Law establishes County Central Committees as representative bodies for the Democratic Party to be elected during a presidential primary election from Supervisorial Districts within each county.

-2020 Primary: The Madera County Democratic Central Committee aka the Madera County Democratic Party (2021-2024) is allowed 22 seats to be filled from Madera County’s five supervisorial districts; those seats are based on the percentage of the Democratic votes that were cast within each supervisorial district for Governor in the 2014 general election.
+Presently the Madera County Democratic Central Committee aka the Madera County Democratic Party (2021-2024) is allowed 22 seats to be filled from Madera County’s five supervisorial districts; those seats are based on the percentage of the Democratic votes that were cast within each supervisorial district for Governor in the 2018 general election.
 The 22 seats allowed per District are: District #1 – 4 Members, District #2 – 4 Members, District #3 – 5 Members, District #4 – 3 Members and District #5 – 6 Members.

 This committee has no employees.

 Campaign and operational expenses for this committee are paid for by individual contributions from our supporters and membership dues.
 This committee receives no monetary contributions or monetary funding from the Democratic National Committee, any Democratic State Central Committee, any other County Central Committee or any Candidate’s committee.